 Paths great for hiking and biking wind through this former U.S. Army arsenal now being restored to a native prairie.
 You might spot the area’s bison herd.
 Ask at the visitors center for a hint at where the creatures have been spotted.

-Last summer, a retired engineer brought his brewing hobby out of an old milk house and into a storefront in this far-south Chicago suburb.
-Try inaugural brews, including a smoky, bourbon-esque porter called Whack the Beaver.
+A retired engineer brought his brewing hobby out of an old milk house and into a storefront in this far-south Chicago suburb.
+They're currently closed as they relocate within New Lenox, but you're encouraged to check their Facebook page for updates on reopening plans!

 Trails throughout this 15-acre nature sanctuary wind past a trout pond (an on-site shop sells licenses and bait), beehives, wildflowers, sculptures and more.
 If you need a rest, chill on